johnfoderaro/markdown-api/readme.md

 ## Getting Started

-- Clone the respository
+- Clone the repository
-- `npm i` to install depedencies.
+- `npm i` to install dependencies.
 - `npm start` to run local Express server and connect to MongoDB
 - `npm test` to run Jest tests